 The United Kingdom (UK) and the European Union (EU) have officially parted ways on 31 January 2020.
 Next is negotiating a trade deal with significant implications for companies that do business in EU member states, during the transition period, and soon-to-be former member states.

-To consider the impact, Thomson Reuters turned to John Grayston, who has practiced EU law in Brussels for 15 year and in 2007 founded Grayston & Company, an independent law firm specializing in EU regulatory and trade law.
+To consider the impact, Thomson Reuters turned to John Grayston, who has practiced EU law in Brussels for 15 year and in 2007 founded Grayston & Company, an independent law firm specialising in EU regulatory and trade law.

 You indicate the commitment to move forward with Brexit creates opportunities for companies.
 Can you elaborate?